MohitGoel92/Power-BI/README.md

 <p align="center"> <img width="400" src= "/Pics/b8.PNG"> </p>

 The above is a data model.
-The tables are connected via relationships, based on a common key.
+The tables are connected via relationships based on a common key.